To quote Alice Cooper, school’s out for summer!

 1. Avoid mosquito hotspots

-One way you can avoid mosquito bites when travelling is to check if your vacation destination is a hot spot for mosquito activity, and in particular, the areas where the mosquito-borne diseases are more prevalent.
+One way you can avoid mosquito bites when traveling is to check if your vacation destination is a hot spot for mosquito activity, and in particular, the areas where the mosquito-borne diseases are more prevalent.

 Organizations such as the Centers for Disease Control and Prevention and The World Health Organization have all this information available.
 A simple Google search will let you see which areas are hotspots for diseases such as dengue and yellow fever.